MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-maintain.md

 ## Get notified about incompatibilities by Microsoft

 It's crucial for you to keep contact details correctly up to date.
 We advise you to use global team aliases instead of individual mail addresses.
-Here are the mail addresses that we'll use in the process that is described in the [When apps or PTEs can't be updated by Microsoft](#when-apps-or-ptes-cant-be-updated-by-microsoft) section:
+Here are the mail addresses that we'll use in the process that is described in the [When Microsoft can't update apps or PTEs](#when-microsoft-cant-update-apps-or-ptes) section:

 - PTE publishers